dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/min-quiet-zone-width.md

 **Remarks**

 - The unit is a multiplier of the barcode module size.
 For example, if barcode module is 2px and MinQuietZoneWidth is 4, then the width of quiet zone is 8px.
-- This parameter is valid only for OneD barcode formats.